alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-wearing-black-clothes.md

 lang: en
 note: true
 group1: true
-excerpt: "It is not obligatory for women to dress in black; they can wear any other color that is typical of women, provided that they do not attract attention or arouse temptation. "
+summary: "It is not obligatory for women to dress in black; they can wear any other color that is typical of women, provided that they do not attract attention or arouse temptation. "
 ---

 ### Question: